 NOTE: If your vehicle is equipped with a touchscreen, this feature can be programmed through the Uconnect system.
 Refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information.

-If your vehicle is not equipped with a touchscreen, this feature can be programmed through the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID).
-Refer to "Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.
+If your vehicle is not equipped with a touchscreen, this feature can be programmed through the instrument cluster display.
+Refer to "Instrument Cluster Display" for further information.

 ParkSense Display